raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

   $ exit
   ```

-* Move the distributable output into a webroot folder and change its ownership to the “www-data” user.
+* Move the distributable output into a nginx website data folder and change its ownership to the “www-data” user.

   ```sh
   $ sudo rsync -av --delete /home/homer/homer/dist/ /var/www/homer/